albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

     -   **Status:** `Resolved`
     -   **Description:** Added a `parent_ingestion_job_id` field to the `Interaction` model.
 This allows for better tracking of interactions that are part of a larger ingestion job.

+-   **ID:** `CORE-FEAT-014`
+    -   **Title:** Checkpoint: Initial Implementation of Branch Prediction Framework.
+    -   **Status:** `In-Progress`
+    -   **Description:** This commit serves as a checkpoint for the initial, experimental implementation of the DCTD (Decentralized Celestial Time-series Dynamics) Branch Prediction framework.
+This includes adding new dependencies (Qiskit, ZMQ), database schema changes for LSH hashing, and core logic in the AdelaideAlbertCortex to predict future user intent based on temporal vector analysis.
+This is a foundational step before a larger planned refactor and enhancement of the branch prediction capabilities.

 -   **ID:** `CORE-FEAT-012`
     -   **Title:** Add langchain and langchain-text-splitters to dependencies.
     -   **Status:** `In-Progress`